IAmContent/public/public-java/iamcontent-core/README.md

 # iamcontent-core.jar
 ## A publicly available Core library from Greg Elderfield.

-This jar contains a few utility classes and functions.
+This jar contains a few utility classes and functions.3

 ---